AdobeDocs/mobile-services.it-IT/help/windows-appstore/metrics.md

    Populated by `trackLocation` methods.

-   * Parametro di dati contestuali/Target di Analytics:
+   * Dati contestuali di Analytics/parametro Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caratteristica Audience Manager:
+   * Audience Manager trait:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`